 Remaining diligent about smoke alarms in your home and the homes of your loved ones is an essential element to staying safe in the event of a fire.
 Read more to learn the fundamentals or reinforce what you already know.

 Imagine living in a home for decades with well-placed and working smoke alarms, but they’ve never had to alert you.
 We can all hope for this wonderful outcome – however, being this fortunate also requires planning and ongoing sound practices.

 Preventing fires is the best way to stay safe.
 But prevention is not always possible, so when a fire ignites, your best defense against injury and loss of life is smoke alarms.

-Smoke detectors were first used in the late 1890s.
+Smoke alarms were first used in the late 1890s.
 In 1969 the first battery-operated smoke alarm came to market.
-Smoke alarms have a long history, and with that, very compelling data to back up the fact that they save lives.
-Period.
+Smoke alarms have a long history, and with that, very compelling data to back up the fact that they save lives – period.
 Here are some modern-day statistics on their effectiveness: